n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-realtime-image-classification.md

 ![png](/assets/images/real_time_classification_gui.png)

 As you can see from the image above, the frontend logic that is executed by your browser is written in JavaScript.
-You will find the source under: generic-realtime-image-classification-webapp/src/main/resources/static/assets/app.js.
+You will find the source under generic-realtime-image-classification-webapp/src/main/resources/static/assets/app.js.
 After loading the web page your machine's web camera will start capturing images.
 Using Google's [ImageCapture](https://developers.google.com/web/updates/2016/12/imagecapture) library this could be achieved by only a few lines of code.
 Caution: while [ImageCapture](https://developers.google.com/web/updates/2016/12/imagecapture) is natively supported by Google Chrome, it might not work in other browsers.
-ImageCapture is easiliy initialized:
+ImageCapture is easily initialized:

 ```javascript
 function initImageCapture(){